Komanawa-Solutions-Ltd/gw_detect_power-worked-examples/README.rst

 gw_detect_power worked examples
 ==================================

-This repository contains worked examples for the `gw_detect_power
+This repository contains worked examples for the `komanawa-gw-detect-power
-<https://github.com/Komanawa-Solutions-Ltd/gw_detect_power>`_ package.
+<https://github.com/Komanawa-Solutions-Ltd/komanawa-gw-detect-power>`_ package.
 These examples were developed using the `Jupyter Notebook <https://jupyter.org/>`_ environment and funded by the New Zealand Our Land and Water National Science Challenge.

 .. note::

-    The examples provided require version v.2.0.0 or later of gw_detect_power
+    The examples provided require version v.2.0.0 or later of komanawa-gw-detect-power

 Installation
 ==============